Quake1011/Case-Opener/README.md

 - A translation file containing RU and EN langs

 ## IMPORTANT
-- If you are having lags by types a command !case - set the plugin on SQLite connection
+- If you are having lags by types a command !case - set the plugin on SQLite connection or change MYSQL server

 ## About possible problems, please let me know:
 - Quake#2601 - DISCORD